Subacute Sclerosing Panencephalitis (SSPE)

 Prognosis of SSPE

-The prognosis of SSPE is generally poor, with most patients succumbing to the disease within a few years of diagnosis.
+The prognosis of SSPE disease is generally poor, with most patients succumbing to the disease within a few years of diagnosis.
 Early and aggressive treatment can potentially slow disease progression and extend survival, but the overall outcome remains dire.
 Factors influencing prognosis include the age of onset, the severity of symptoms at diagnosis, and the response to treatment.

 Risk Factors